-Everyone is required to vacate a building when the fire alarm has been sounded.
+Fire alarms sound and strobe lights display whenever a potential fire has been detected on the Aultman Hospital campus.
+An overhead page will announce the building and location of the fire and proper evacuation procedures.
+All students are provided with college evacuation routes and information at college orientation.
+Students should follow evacuation procedures if directed by the overhead page or college faculty or staff.
 Failure to leave could result in disciplinary action.
 Any individual responsible for deliberately making a false alarm or tampering with fire equipment (detectors, fire extinguisher, pull boxes, etc.) may be subject to serious disciplinary action and criminal charges.